 Put it together to decode your eye prescription

-So, let’s revisit that prescription from earlier, and put our newfound knowledge to good use!
+So, let’s revisit that prescription chart from earlier, and put our newfound knowledge to good use!

 From this prescription, we can tell that: